 "Creating boundaries and realizing you can't do it all will allow you to cut back on additional commitments and focus on priorities," Monahan said.

 All leaders will eventually face the danger of getting stuck in their ways.
 The current way of doing things may be working, but it's important not to let yourself – or your team – grow stagnant.

 "The biggest threat to a successful business is becoming static, and losing a desire for innovation," said Liz Elting, co-CEO of business language services firm TransPerfect.
-"How do we continue to motivate and reinvent ourselves in order to inspire our employees to continue to create innovative and enthusiastic solutions?"

 The best thing you can do for your team as a leader is communicate and instill a clear sense of why you're doing what you do, Elting said.
-That company mission will likely lose credibility without continued innovation, and reminding the organization of its purpose will motivate you to collaborate and grow.
+Your company mission will likely lose credibility without continued innovation, and reminding the organization of its purpose will motivate you to collaborate and grow.